egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 ISC maintainer, `/usr`, `/etc`, `/var`, `/var/lib/bind` [/jtable]

-These three are all over the map and highly inconsistent across distros.
+These settings are all over the map and highly inconsistent across distros.
 ARGH!

 Split-Horizon Instances
 -----------------------